intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 bugs; please do not use it to credit feature requests.
 The tag should be followed by a Closes: tag pointing to the report, unless the report is not available on the web.
 The Link: tag can be used instead of Closes: if the patch fixes a part of the issue(s) being reported.
-Please note that if the bug was reported in private, then ask for permission first before using the Reported-by tag.
+Note, the Reported-by tag is one of only three tags you might be able to use without explicit permission of the person named (see 'Tagging people requires permission' below for details).

 A Tested-by: tag indicates that the patch has been successfully tested (in some environment) by the person named.
 This tag informs maintainers that